aswin-m-kumar/aswin-m-kumar/README.md

 - 👋 Hi, I’m @aswin-m-kumar
 - 👀 I’m interested in gaming, reading books etc etc...
-- 🌱 I’m currently learning python and C
+- 🌱 I’m currently learning Electrical Engineering.
+Also learning ML & PCB Designing
 - 💞️ I’m looking to collaborate on an app or game development project
-- 📫 How to reach me on my email - aswin2k20.mk@gmail.com
+- 📫 How to reach me on my email - aswin2k03.mk@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I am funny😅
+- ⚡ Fun fact: I am funny I think most of the time 😅

 <!---
 aswin-m-kumar/aswin-m-kumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.